Integrality and Gauge Dependence of Hennings TQFTs: Integral TQFTs from Quantum Doubles

-is a two-sided cointegral.
-Although \cite{ke94} generally assumes $H$ to be over a field, the proof of Proposition~5 only depends on calculations with Hopf algebra operations and thus extends verbatim to Hopf algebras over rings.
+is a two-sided integral in $\dh$.
+Although \cite{ke94} generally assumes $H$ to be over a field, the proof of Proposition~5 only depends on calculations with Hopf algebra operations as well as the existence of moduli and dual bases, which are given also for finite Frobenius Hopf algebras.
+The proof thus extends verbatim to finite Frobenius Hopf algebras over rings.

-Given that $\lambda$ is a {\em right} integral we can define a left integral as $\mu=S^{*3}(\lambda)$.
-Now by Proposition~5 in \cite{ke94} we also have $\S( \DLambda^{\flat})= \DLambda^{\flat}$ and, using the expression in (\ref{eq-sqdoubantip}), also $\DLambda^{\flat} =\S^2(\DLambda^{\flat})=S^*(\lambda)\otimes S(\Lambda)$.
+Given that $\lambda_r$ is a {\em right} integral we can define a left integral as $\mu=S^{*3}(\lambda_r)$.
+Now by Proposition~5 in \cite{ke94} we also have $\S( \DLambda^{\flat})= \DLambda^{\flat}$ and, using the expression in (\ref{eq-sqdoubantip}), also $\DLambda^{\flat} =\S^2(\DLambda^{\flat})=S^*(\lambda_r)\otimes S(\Lambda_l)$.
 Clearly the multiple $\DLambda$ of this expression is then also an $\S$-invariant two-sided integral.